Steve Young (software engineer): Research publications

+Young has published extensively in speech processing, machine learning, and spoken dialogue systems.
+His Cambridge profile records more than 400 papers authored or co-authored by him.
+His publications have appeared in journals and conference proceedings including Computer Speech & Language, IEEE Transactions on Audio, Speech, and Language Processing, Proceedings of the IEEE, the Association for Computational Linguistics, the International Speech Communication Association, and IEEE conferences.

+Among his frequently cited works are research on POMDP-based spoken dialogue systems, the Hidden Information State model, statistical dialogue management, HMM-based speech recognition, speech synthesis, and dialogue-policy optimization.

 Awards and honours

 Young is a Fellow of the Royal Academy of Engineering, the Institution of Engineering and Technology (IET), the Institute of Electrical and Electronics Engineers (IEEE), the RSA and the International Speech Communication Association (ISCA).

 He received the IEEE Signal Processing Society Technical Achievement Award in 2004, and the ISCA Medal for Scientific Achievement in 2010.
 He also received the European Signal Processing Society Individual Technical Achievement Award in 2013, the IEEE James L Flanagan Speech and Audio Processing Award in 2015, and the IEEE Carl Friedrich Gauss Education Award in 2021.